Adilet33709/Machine-Learning-COMP7250-course-project/README.md

-This repository contains COMP7250 (Machine Learning) course project materials at Hong Kong Baptist University.
+This repository contains materials for COMP7250 (Machine Learning) course project at Hong Kong Baptist University.